Mechanical-Advantage/RomiTraining/Lesson02-IntroToJava.md

    ![teleoperated-xbox](https://github.com/Mechanical-Advantage/RomiTraining/assets/11655241/cd7fde65-3f83-4719-8a9f-ec88ad148bae)

-9. Drive the Romi around using the XBox!
+9. Drive the Romi around using the XBox controller!

 ## Change the code